 You have the right to appeal an adverse decision under these claims procedures.
-The appeal of an adverse benefit decision must be filed within 180 days following your receipt of the notification of adverse benefit decision, except that the appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision under "Medical care claims" on page 218) must be filed within 30 days of your receipt of the notification of the decision to reduce or terminate.
+The appeal of an adverse benefit decision must be filed within 180 days following your receipt of the notification of adverse benefit decision, except that the appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision under "Claims and appeals" on page 275) must be filed within 30 days of your receipt of the notification of the decision to reduce or terminate.